 - Spider veins (telangiectasia)

 What to Expect

 Sun exposure should be avoided before and after Intense Pulse Light therapy.
 The treatment sessions typically last about 20 minutes and most patients are able to return to work right after treatment.
 Cooling gel is applied to the surface of the skin during treatment.
 Patients will be asked to wear protective eyewear during the session.
 Most patients find IPL therapy slightly uncomfortable, but relatively painless.
 When asked about the procedure, many patients compare the pain to that of a rubber band snapping on the skin.
-Those who are concerned about the pain should talk to our Dermatologist, Dr. Jason Hadley.
+Those who are concerned about the pain should talk to our dermatologist.